voleer/interview-hangman/README.md

 Feel free to use any tools and techniques that you would use in your day-to-day development.

+## Instructions

+1. Generate a new **private** repo using this template repo.
+2. Provide your answers to your generated repo.
+3. Once your repo is ready for review, add `voleer-dev` as a collaborator for your repo.
+4. Wait for our response.

 ## Requirements

 - Generate a random word for the player to guess